 Weekly quizzes will be available on Canvas every Friday (first quiz on Jan.
-13{th}).
+17{th}).
 You are responsible for logging into Canvas and taking the quizzes (they will be available for ~24h, from 10:35 am on Friday to 11:59 pm on Saturday, EST).
 The quiz will include material from the previous Friday through current Wednesday, or as indicated by the instructor.
-In the event that there will be more than 10 quizzes during the semester, your ten highest quiz scores will count toward your final grade.
+There will be 12 quizzes during the semester, and your ten highest quiz scores will count toward your final grade.